RRZE-HPC/likwid/doc/applications/likwid-perfctr.md

 The LIKWID package contains an example code: see \ref F-markerAPI-code.

 <H2>Hints for the usage of the Marker API</H2>
 Since the calls to the LIKWID library are executed by your application, the runtime will raise and in specific circumstances, there are some other problems like the time measurement.
 You can execute <CODE>LIKWID_MARKER_THREADINIT</CODE> and <CODE>LIKWID_MARKER_START</CODE> inside the same parallel region but put a barrier between the calls to ensure that there is no big timing difference between the threads.
 The common way is to init LIKWID and the participating threads inside of an initialization routine, use only START and STOP in your code and close the Marker API in a finalization routine.
 Be aware that at the first start of a region, the thread-local hash table gets a new entry to store the measured values.
 If your code inside the region is short or you are executing the region only once, the overhead of creating the hash table entry can be significant compared to the execution of the region code.
+The overhead of creating the hash tables can be done in prior by using the <CODE>LIKWID_MARKER_REGISTER</CODE> function.
+It must be called by each thread and one time for each compute region.
+It is completely <I>optional</I>, <CODE>LIKWID_MARKER_START</CODE> performs the same operations.

 */